annatel/libphonenumber/README-Annatel.md

 - create a local branch for your new version basing it ont the tag from Google that you're interested in  (e.g. vL.AS.T): `git checkout -b antl-vL.AS.T vL.AS.T`
 - find what was the latest version from Annatel (e.g. vP.RE.V) : `git branch -r | grep antl`
 - apply Annatel's diff to your new branch : `git diff vP.RE.V..antl-vP.RE.V | git apply -`
+  If it doesn't work automatically you'll have to do it manually, try that alternative procedure :
+  - `git diff vP.RE.V..antl-P.RE.V > patch.diff`
+  - edit patch.diff, save all hunks that are not problematic in a new file named p1.diff and the problematic ones in p2.diff
+  - `git apply p1.diff`
+  - manually apply p2.diff (probably changes regarding `resources/PhoneNumberMetadata.xml` ?)
 - check that the changes look good; you should see a small number (~4) of new or changed files: `git status`
 - if you need to do other changes, fix previous changes, etc, do it now
 - add the files to a new commit : `git add .github/workflows/release.yml Earthfile resources/PhoneNumberMetadata.xml ... your files`